briantweed/asset-builder/README.md

 - `gulp zip` - zip distribution folder and save to export folder
 - `gulp clean` - delete all compiled files

+## Dev

+The user interface is built using React.
+The main file can be found in `templates/react.jsx` This file is then compiled using `babel` to `templates/react.js` and used for the interface.

+The gulp command is `gulp babel`, should you want to make changes.